FrancesCoronel/personal-website-v3/content/mentoring.md

 I've also had the opportunity to tutor folks at all ages (elementary school to adulthood) on how to get started in the tech field.

-You can find [the feedback I've received thus far](/reviews/ "Feedback") on my website and if you're interested in being mentored, you can [contact me](/contact/ "Contact Me").
+You can find [the feedback I've received thus far](/reviews/ "Feedback") on my website.

+> If you're interested in being mentored, you can [contact me](/contact/ "Contact Me").